DagHjermann/icpw-R/160a_Time_series_results_James_allvars.md

     - slope_dep_vs_time: Trend in Tot-N deposition 1992-2016
     - NO3, TOTN_dep: Medians of NO3, TOTN_dep (Tot-N deposition) 1992-2016
     - catchment_area (if included in data)
-    - TOC: Medians of TOC 1992-2016 (if included in data)
+    - TOC: Medians of TOC
     - pre, tmp: mean precipitation + temp
     - Land cover

-Technical details: This html file was created was
+Technical details: This html file was rendered with `160parm_run_markdown.R` which runs the script `160parm_Time_series_results_James.Rmd` with different inputs, resulting in html files 160a, 160b and 160c.

 ## 1. Libraries